Dry-Brined Turkey

 Turkey on a platter with greens.

-This fantastic dry-brined turkey, adapted from a Jeff Mauro recipe featured in Rachel Ray Magazine, was passed on to me by the talented food stylist Rebecca Jurkevich, who styled my second cookbook.
-What I particularly love about this recipe is its simplicity.
-You start by rubbing a mixture of salt and seasonings—the dry brine—onto the turkey’s skin, then let it rest in the fridge overnight.
-The salt not only thoroughly seasons the meat but also draws out the bird’s natural juices, creating a self-brine that the meat reabsorbs, guaranteeing a turkey that’s flavorful and juicy from the inside out.
-Plus, the rest in the fridge dries out the exterior of the bird, so when you cook it, you end up with the most beautifully crispy, golden-brown skin.
-Whether you’re a seasoned cook or a turkey first-timer, this dry-brined turkey recipe is a must-try for its ease and dependable results.
+You start by rubbing a salt and seasoning mixture—the dry brine—onto the turkey’s skin, then let it rest in the fridge overnight.
+The salt not only deeply seasons the meat but also draws out the turkey’s natural juices, creating a self-brine that the meat reabsorbs, guaranteeing flavorful, juicy, tender results from the inside out.
+Plus, the overnight rest in the fridge dries out the skin, so when you cook it, you end up with the most beautifully crispy, golden-brown exterior.
+Whether you’re a seasoned cook or tackling Thanksgiving turkey for the first time, this dry-brine method is a must-try for its ease and reliability.

 “My husband just declared this is the best turkey we’ve made in 40 years!!!!
 I concur!!”